Frequently Asked Questions¶

 General¶

-Which graph type should I use?¶
+Which graph variant should I use?¶

 - Amino acid sequences →

-AAPLZGraph - Nucleotide sequences →
+variant='aap'(most common) - Nucleotide sequences →

 How much data do I need?¶